gustavobgama/zeebe-tutorial/README.md

 # Description

 PHP implementation of the Camunda official [Zeebe tutorial](https://docs.camunda.io/docs/product-manuals/zeebe/deployment-guide/getting-started/index/).
 Instead of using the `zbctl` client as in the tutorial this repository has a PHP gRPC integration with Zeebe.
 Integration was very easy because of this [client](https://github.com/radek-baczynski/zeebe-php-client).
-The tutorial refers to the following business workflow.
+The tutorial refers to the following business workflow:

 ![Business workflow](https://docs.camunda.io/assets/images/tutorial-3.0-complete-process-ccad27bdd9f510d4fd1314ae560ffff0.png)